onezerocompany/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
 about: Features we think of ourselves
-labels: feature, needs-labels
+labels: feature
-title: "Feature: "
+title: "💡 "
 assignees:
     - lucasilverentand
 ---